Santana9937/Coursera_ML_Specialization/Week_1_Simple_Linear_Regression/README.md

-### Week 1 assignment of Coursera Machine Learning: Regression course from the Universion of Washington.
+### Week 1 assignment for Coursera Machine Learning: Regression course from the University of Washington.

 ### Ipython notebook for Simple Linear Regression